 Students can complete the capstone requirement of the GPP Minor through one of the following options:

 Students reflect on their Practice Experience and explore how issues of global poverty and inequality will shape their future academic, personal, and career paths.
-The course challenges students to express what they have learned through public forums of debate such as op-eds, and allows students to develop practical skills through writing grant proposals and organizational reports.
+The course challenges students to express what they have learned through public forums of debate such as op-eds, and allows students to develop practical skills through writing organizational reports.
+(3 units, offered fall and spring semester)

 b) Complete a Thesis Course